 Ironically, I only have maybe 2-3 pics max of people who were my closest friends for years (and I be lucky if it’s a good photo).
 Clearly, I come from a different generation than Millenials etc — lol!!

-And soon to come is a poor quality video of our high school pop band, Deep-Six, which I formed with my friend V. Kindly filmed by dear friend D.
+And soon to come is a poorly recorded video of our high school pop band, Deep-Six, which I formed with my friend V.

 A. at my going-away party.
 I was planning to work and travel my way around the world — until I learned just how difficult it is to get a work visa.
 (I actually cooked a decent meal for 10.
 Hasn’t happened since, lol.)